samir-hub/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) The time complexity is O(n) because the number of times that the loop will run is proportional to n.

-b) The time complexity is O(n^2).
+b) The time complexity is O(n*log(n)).
 For n=1, it runs 0 times.
 For n=5, it runs 15 times.
 For n=10, it runs 40 times and for n=20, it runs 100 times.
-This is clearly exponential.
+The curve is definitely curved and not straight so it is not O(n).
+However, it does not increase exponentially.
+Therefore, it is O(n*log(n)).

 c) The time complexity is O(n) because the function will get called approximately n times.